CodeWithHamzaa/NEXT.JS-E-Commerce-Shop/README.md

 A modern, responsive e-commerce website built with **Next.js**, **Tailwind CSS**, and **React Context API**.
 This project showcases an online store with product listings, detail pages, and a shopping cart feature.

+# Live Demo

+You can access the live version of the project here: [Live Demo](https://next-js-e-commerce-shop-ten.vercel.app/)

 ## Features

 - **Product Catalog**: Displays a list of products with images, descriptions, and prices.